-12. Any extension of the time limits set forth in this Procedure shall be applied for before expiry of the existing time limit.
-If a party fails to comply with the relevant step in the proceedings within the time limit set for the performance thereof, the tribunal, on the application of the other party or of its own motion, shall notify the defaulting party that unless it complies within a fixed period (maximum 21 days) it will proceed to its award on the basis of the submissions and documents before it to the exclusion of all others.
-(In the case of a failure to serve claim submissions, the tribunal has the power to make and shall make an award dismissing the claim unless the tribunal is satisfied that it would not be just to require service of claim submissions at that time, in which event the tribunal will extend time as it deems appropriate).
+13. Any extension of the time limits set forth in this Procedure shall be applied for before expiry of the existing time limit.
+If a party fails to comply with the relevant step in the proceedings within the time limit set for the performance thereof, the tribunal, on the application of the other party or of its own motion, shall notify the defaulting party that unless it complies within a fixed period (maximum 21 days) it will proceed to its award on the basis of the submissions and documents before it unless the tribunal in its absolute discretion permits or requires the party not in default to adduce further material.
+In the case of a failure to serve claim submissions, the tribunal may make an award dismissing the claim.
 Any submissions, documents, witness statements, or expert evidence submitted by the defaulting party subsequent to expiry of the time limit set by the tribunal's notice shall not be admissible.